 - Kosher salt

-- Preheat the oven to 400 degrees and line a sheet pan with aluminum foil.
+- Preheat the oven to 425 degrees and place a large piece of aluminum foil on a sheet pan.

-- Prick the sweet potatoes several times with a fork and place them on the prepared sheet pan.
-Loosely wrap the foil around the potatoes to create one large foil packet.
-Bake for 45 to 60 minutes, or until the potatoes are tender when pierced with a paring knife.
+- Prick the sweet potatoes with a fork and place them on the foil.
+Wrap the foil around the potatoes to form a packet and carefully pour in 1/3 cup water.
+Close the packet, using another piece of foil if necessary.
+Bake for 60 minutes, turning the potatoes and adding a few more tablespoons of water halfway through, until the potatoes are fork-tender.
 Set aside until cool enough to handle, then scoop out the flesh and discard the skins.

 - Meanwhile, make the brown butter shallots.
-Heat 4 tablespoons of the butter in a medium (10-inch) sauté pan.
+Heat 4 tablespoons of the butter in a medium (10-inch) skillet.
 Cook the butter over medium-low heat for 3 minutes, watching carefully, until brown flecks begin to form.
 Immediately add the shallots and 1 tablespoon of the brown sugar.
-Turn the heat to low and cook, stirring occasionally, for 20 minutes, until the shallots are tender and lightly caramelized.
+Turn the heat to low and cook, stirring occasionally, for 15 to 20 minutes, until the shallots are tender and lightly caramelized.
 Set aside.

 - In a medium bowl, combine the walnuts, flour, Parmesan, sage, ¼ teaspoon of the red pepper flakes, 2 tablespoons of the brown sugar, the remaining 5 tablespoons butter, and 1 teaspoon salt.
 Using your fingers, pinch the mixture together to form large crumbles.
 Set aside.